charan223/Brain-Tumor-Segmentation-using-Topological-Loss/README.md

 * BraTS 2015 or 2017 dataset.
 Data can be downloaded from http://braintumorsegmentation.org/

+## TO USE LOSSES MENTIONED IN OUR PAPER, USE modified_train.py INSTEAD OF train.py

 # How to use
 ## 1, Prepare data
 * Download BraTS dataset, and uncompress the training and tesing zip files.
 For example, the training set will be in `data_root/BRATS2015_Training` or `data_root/Brats17TrainingData` and the validation set will be in `data_root/BRATS2015_Validation` or `data_root/Brats17ValidationData`.